larawehbe/LLmExercise/README.md

 - fork the repository
 - Implement the solution
 - Send me the link and make sure you **either make it public,or you invite me as a collaborator so i can access it**
+- Send the link on my email larawehbee@outlook.com, with subject: LLM Exercise - yourname